Discover more from Anthropology.net

 Copper Age Children's Toys Were Owl-Shaped Plaques

-According to a report published in Scientific Reports, ancient owl-shaped slate engraved plaques from the Iberian Peninsula that date back roughly 5,000 years may have been made by kids as toys.
+According to a report published in Scientific Reports1, ancient owl-shaped slate engraved plaques from the Iberian Peninsula that date back roughly 5,000 years may have been made by kids as toys.
 These findings might shed light on how kids interacted with objects in prehistoric European communities.

 In tombs and pits all throughout the Iberian Peninsula, there have been discovered about 4,000 engraved slate plaques that resemble owls, with two carved circles for eyes and a body delineated below, and that date to the Copper Age, which lasted between 5,500 and 4,750 years ago.